Grsmto/simplebar/README.md

     $('wrapper').TrackpadScrollEmulator();

+###Options

+Options can be applied to the plugin during initialization:

+    $('wrapper').TrackpadScrollEmulator({
+      option1: value1,
+      option2: value2
+    });

+Available options are:

+####wrapContent

+By default TrackpadScrollEmulator requires minimal markup, as shown above.
+When initialized it will wrap the `tse-content`element in a div with the class `tse-scroll-content`.
+If you prefer to include this wrapper element directly in your markup you can switch the default behaviour off by setting the wrapContent option to `false`:

+    $('wrapper').TrackpadScrollEmulator({wrapContent: false});

+Default value is `true`

 ###Notifying the plugin of content changes

 If you later dynamically modify your content, for instance changing its height or width, or adding or removing content, you should recalculate the scrollbars like so: